whisthq/whist/README.md

 ## Publishing

-Each of common branches, `dev`, `staging`, and `prod` get deployed automatically via GitHub Actions to our respective environments on every push to the respective branches.
+Each of common branches, `dev`, `staging`, and `prod` get deployed automatically via GitHub Actions to our respective environments on every push to the respective branches, except for `dev` which gets published nightly.
 This process is quite complex, and is defined in `.github/workflows/whist-build-and-deploy.yml`.

 If something goes wrong in the continuous deployment pipeline and any job fails, it is possible to manually trigger a specific job of the workflow via the GitHub Actions console.